michaelyinopen/job-shop-collection-web/src/styles/styles.README.md

   ?
 ClassKey
   : never;
 ```
 Example see `components\Layout\LabeledIconButton.tsx` that allows overriding classes of MuiButton.
-If overriding is not required, simply use e.g. `styles/PageContainer.jsx`.
+If only className is required, simply use e.g. `styles/PageContainer.jsx`.